 Intel HD Graphics is mostly popular among mobile devices such as a tablet, laptop, and notebook.
 It relies on Intel’s processor power to run the graphics.
 Knowing what Intel HD graphics you are using is surprisingly important as you have to install or update the right version of its driver in order to work properly.

 #1 Find Intel HD Graphics version via processor specs

 First of all, you need to identify the type of processor (CPU) your computer using.
 If you don’t know, please refer to this article: How to Check Your Computer Specifications.

 2. Type the processor type you are using and select accordingly.

 3. On the Graphics Processor, you would see the Intel Graphics Version (mine is 2500).

-NOTE: The first method is the most recommended option since some users report that they don’t see the version number when following other methods below.
-However, you can still follow that if you feel it feels more convenient.
+This first method is the most recommended option since some users report that they don’t see the version number when following other methods below.
+However, you can still follow the guide if you need a more specific information.

 1. Right-click on the desktop, then select Display settings.

 2. Scroll down, click on Advanced display settings.